Looking for a team

 2010 – Starting Out and Freelancing

-In 2010, after returning to the US from abroad, I built Alex his first web portfolio and put my resume online.
+In 2010, after returning to the US from abroad, I built a web portfolio and put my resume online.
 I did a few small jobs, all in static html/css

 2011 – Internship, my First Agency, and more Freelancing